jonwagner/Insight.Database/README.md

 	IEnumerable<Beer> listOBeer; // from somewhere
 	c.BulkCopy("Beer", listOfBeer);

+# v2.1 (coming soon) - with automatic interface mapping #

+- Insight will now automatically convert your .NET interface to SQL calls!
+See the wiki for some automajikal love!
+- Also now with handy wrappers for managing transactions.

-# v2.0 (Release build) is now in NuGet!
+# v2.0 is now in NuGet! #

 - v2.0 has full async reads in .NET 4.5, automatic multi-recordset processing, customizable binding rules, tons of optimizations, and more code than I can remember.
-- In Package Manager, turn on "Include PreRelease" packages to get the new package.
 - v2.0 should be compile-compatible with v1.x.
 (Except for a few APIs I'm pretty sure nobody is using.)
 It's not binary-compatible with v1.x.
-- If you are using Insight.Database.Schema, please upgrade to v2.0.7, which no longer has a dependency on Insight.Database v1.0.
+- If you are using Insight.Database.Schema, please upgrade to v2.0.8, which no longer has a dependency on Insight.Database v1.0.
-- v2.0 Documentation is online!

 # Documentation #